 Censures.
 These guidelines do not specifically recommend whether or not Adjudicators should impose censures under any of the individual sanction guidelines for particular violations.
-In the following two instances, however, Adjudicators generally should not impose censures: 1) in cases in which the total monetary sanction (fines, disgorgement, and restitution) is \$7,000 or less and the disciplinary action (regardless of the number of violations alleged) involves the violations indicated in Schedule A to these guidelines; and 2) in cases in which an Adjudicator imposes a bar, expulsion or suspension.
-Adjudicators should impose censures in cases in which fines above \$7,000 are reduced or eliminated due to a respondent's inability to pay or bankruptcy.
-Adjudicators also may impose censures in cases in which this policy would suggest no censure if the Adjudicator determines that extraordinary circumstances exist.2 Change in terminology; "actions" replaces "violations."
+In the following two instances, however, Adjudicators generally should not impose censures:

+1) in cases in which the total monetary sanction (fines, disgorgement, and restitution) is \$5,000 or less and 2) in cases in which an Adjudicator imposes a bar, expulsion or suspension.
+Adjudicators should impose censures in cases in which fines above \$5,000 are reduced or eliminated due to a respondent's inability to pay or bankruptcy.
+Adjudicators also may impose censures in cases in which this policy would suggest no censure if the Adjudicator determines that extraordinary circumstances exist.1

+Change in terminology; "actions" replaces "violations."
 Many of the guidelines recommend progressively escalating monetary sanctions for second and subsequent disciplinary "actions."
 The term "actions" is used to acknowledge that every violation of a rule will not necessarily rise to the level of a formal disciplinary action by FINRA, and also to reflect that, as discussed herein, multiple violations may be aggregated or "batched" into one "action" (see General Principle no. 4).